jcamposobando/globantPokeBerries/README.md

 7. If it is your first time running the application, uncomment the database loading from pokeAPI on `services.py`

+## Running tests

+2. Activate the virtual environment by running this command on your command line
+    ``` bash
+    source env/bin/activate
+    ```

+3. Install the required packages.
+These packages are listed in the `requirements.txt` and can be installed with `PIP` by running this command
+    ```bash
+    python -m pip install -r requirements.txt
+    ```

+4. Execute pytest by running the command on the command line
+    ```bash
+    pytest
+    ```

 ## Useful tips

 1. [Install sqliteBrowser](https://sqlitebrowser.org/dl/#linux) for a quick peek into database